sola-st/CodeCureAgent/README.md

   "repetition_handling": "RESTRICT",
   ```

-- **Command Limits**: Control the maximum allowed cycles (budget) in the different phases of the agent.
+- **Cycle Limits**: Control the maximum allowed cycles (budget) in the different sub-agents.
   Default for our experiment:
   ```json
   "classification_cycles_limit": 20,
   "fix_cycles_limit": 40
   ```

-- **Threshold of cycles left after which write_fix is prioratized**: Set the threshold of cycles left before the cycle budget is exhausted, where, when reached, the prompt is modified to force the agent to use write_fix.
+- **Threshold of cycles left after which write_fix is prioritized**: Set the threshold of cycles left before the cycle budget is exhausted, where, when reached, the prompt is modified to force the agent to use write_fix.
   Default for our experiment:
   ```json
   "prioritize_write_fix_cycle_threshold": 5